Geoparks

 Suilven, North-west Highlands.
 BGS © UKRI.

-The most northerly of the UK’s UNESCO Global Geoparks, and taking in all of the islands that make up the Shetland archipelago, the UNESCO Global Geopark Shetland contains rocks from every geological period from the Precambrian to the Carboniferous.
+The most northerly of the UK’s UNESCO Global Geoparks, and taking in all of the islands that make up the Shetland archipelago, the UNESCO Global Geopark Shetland contains rocks from every geological period from the Precambrian to the Devonian.

 Its rocks tell an amazing story of how the world has formed and changed, with oceans closing and opening, as well as mountains forming and eroding.
 Its northerly location also means that it is a haven for wildlife, especially birds, as well as having a strong Norse heritage, all of which are intricately linked to the landscape.